 Let’s use your back as an example.
 When your back hurts, this is because the muscles in your spine are either tight from lack of stretching, or weak from lack of exercise.
 Think about the pain that you experience.
 Often it hurts just to be sitting down – and the reason is obvious!
-Check out this generic photo that I took from google images.
+Check out this photo!

 Can you imagine if you were to stand in that hunched position all day?
 Of course your back would hurt!
 So it’s no wonder why your back hurts while you sit.
 Your body was made to move, and when it stays in the same position, particularly in one that is not neutral, it starts to get angry!

-The answer then, is to start moving more.
-Building range of motion and strength in the muscles of your spine (in addition to the muscles that work in conjunction with your spine, like your abs) through systematic exercise over time will help to to solve the root cause of this pain.
+You know that the lack of exercise or movement causes body aches, so the simple answer to correcting this is to move regularly.
+Building range of motion and strength in the muscles of your spine (in addition to the muscles that work in conjunction with your spine, like your abs) through systematic exercise over time will help to solve the root cause of this pain.

 I know what you’re thinking.
 “Systematic exercise”?
 Do you mean a workout routine?
 Yup.
 But it doesn’t have to last as long as you think.
 Working out for an hour every day is a lofty goal, but what do you think about 10 minutes?
 How about less than 10 minutes?
 Even a short routine has the power to quickly counter muscle pain from inactivity.